 It's also sometimes referred to as washable wool because it is.

-Many people are afraid to work with wool because it is so easy to shrink (though some of us shrink wool on purpose in a technique commonly called felting though it's more correctly called fulling) and superwash wool can allow them to work with great fibers without worry.
+Many people are afraid to work with wool because it is so easy to shrink.
+However, some people shrink wool on purpose in a technique commonly called felting though it's more correctly called fulling.
+Regardless, and superwash wool can allow them to work with great fibers without worrying about shrinkage.

 Superwash wool is a wonderful choice if you like natural fibers but are giving something as a gift and don't want to burden the recipient with a garment they have to handwash.